-Like prenuptial ones, postnuptial agreements must be in writing and signed by both parties.
-Neither party can be coerced into signing it or be forced to sign under duress, lest the agreement be considered invalid.
-The agreement can be used to determine how assets acquired individually and jointly during a marriage will be divided.
+Like prenuptial agreements, postnuptial agreements must be in writing and signed by both parties.
+Neither party can be coerced into signing it or be forced to sign under duress, or the agreement will be considered invalid.

-While postnuptial agreements can include arrangements for child custody and related matters, a court is not bound to accept the agreement.
-It will still review these topics and ensure that the best interests of the child are being met.
+Postnuptial agreements can be used to determine how assets acquired individually and jointly during a marriage will be divided.They can also include arrangements for child custody and related matters, but the court will still review these topics and ensure that the best interests of the child are being met.
 A postnuptial agreement cannot be used to modify child support payments.

 It is often easy to overlook certain things like retirement accounts, life insurance policies, or other benefits-related considerations that can be an important part of a postnuptial agreement.
 Postnuptial agreements can be complicated, so it is important for both parties to ensure they are advocating for their rights and not giving away important rights or concessions that could adversely affect them.